Necip Hablemitoğlu: Assassination

 The murder case is unresolved.
 According to one hypothesis, he was assassinated in a false flag operation by gendarmerie general Veli Küçük (his trial continues on Ergenekon case) that was pinned on Islamists.

 According to another theory, Hablemitoğlu was killed in cooperation with Ergenekon and German NGOs, with the German GSG 9 secret service responsible (the motive relating to the Bergama issue, see "Studies on German NGOs" above).
 Bedrettin Dalan, a fugitive and first number suspect in Ergenekon Case, allegedly has a fake passport from German Intelligence Agency BND.

 Hablemitoğlu was focused on deciphering the Gulen movement in his finals years.
 In his book titled Köstebek (mole) he wrote that the movement was a terrorist organization that created an alternative organization to the existing government.
 He was killed 5 days before the book was published.
 In the last part of the introduction of his book he wrote: "I call on all nationalists to act together against the Fethullahist danger before its too late, I call on you to mold a public opinion for the cleansing of Fethullahist units from the intelligence services..."

+Necip Hablemitoğlu was assassinated after the book he wrote about the fifth column activities of Germans in Turkey, and some circles think that the German government may have had a hand behind the assassination.

 Hablemitoğlu seems to have known that he was targeted, for his daughters asked him about what to do in the event of an assault.

 The last thing he did on the day of his attack was to go grocery shopping.
 According to security camera records and receipts from the store, he left at 20:05 local time.
 He was assassinated after returning home a few minutes later.

-Hablemitoğlu was buried at Karşıyaka Cemetery in Ankara on December 21, 2002.
+Hablemitoğlu was buried at Karşıyaka Cemetery in Ankara on 21 December 2002.